-- 1. Listening to the Board of Directors' Report for the financial year ending 31 December 2016 and approving the same. - 2.
-Listening to the Corporate Governance report and Auditing Committee report for the financial year ending 31 December 2016. - 3.
-Listening to the Auditors' Report for the financial year ending 31 December 2016 and approving the same. - 4.
-Discussing the Financial Statements and the Statement of Profit and Loss for the financial year ending 31 December 2016 and approving the same. - 5.
-Listening to the report of any sanctions or infractions found by the controlling authorities during the financial year ending 31 December 2016 (if any). - 6.
-Approving dealing with related parties for the financial year ending 31 December 2016. - 7.
-Approving discounting the sum of KD 1,000,000 from the profit of the financial year ending 31 December 2016 and to be added to the Special voluntary reserve. - 8.
-Approving the proposal of distributing cash Dividends of KD 7,000,000 to the Shareholders at 35% of the paid up capital i.e. thirty five fils per share, for the Shareholders of the Company as of the date of General Assembly's meeting, to be distributed within ten days from the date of the General Assembly meeting [after excluding the treasury shares]. - 9.
-Approving the proposal of the Board of Directors for distributing KD 421,321 a remuneration to the Members of the Board of Directors for the financial year ending 31 December 2016. - 10.
-Authorizing the Board of Directors to purchase or sell shares of the Company at a percentage not exceeding 10% of the total number of the Company's shares, according to the articles of Law No. 7 for the year 2010 and its implementing regulations and amendments. - 11.
-Approval of apportioning an amount up to 1% (One Percent) of the profit for the financial year ending 31 December 2016 for Social Responsibility for the financial year ending 31 December 2017. - 12.
-Approval of authorizing the Board of Directors to enter into all necessary agreements with the banks and local and foreign financial institutions for financing the Company's businesses, dealing with the banks and local and foreign financial institutions, executing financing contracts and borrowing. - 13.
-Releasing the Members of the Board of Directors of all matters relevant to their actions for the financial year ending 31 December 2016. - 14.
-Appointing or re-appointment of Auditors from the list of auditors approved by Capital Markets Authority (CMA), taking into consideration the compulsory replacement term of auditors for the financial year ending 31 December 2017, and Authorizing the Board of Directors to determine their remuneration. - 15.
-Election of the Directors for the Board for the next three years.
+- 1. Listening to the Board of Directors' Report for the financial year ending 31 December 2017 and approving the same. - 2.
+Listening to the Corporate Governance report and Auditing Committee report for the financial year ending 31 December 2017. - 3.
+Listening to the Auditors' Report for the financial year ending 31 December 2017 and approving the same. - 4.
+Listening to the Related Party Transactions' Report for the financial year ending 31 December 2017 and approving the same - 5.
+Discussing the Financial Statements and the Statement of Profit and Loss for the financial year ending 31 December 2017 and approving the same. - 6.
+Listening to the report of any sanctions or infractions found by the controlling authorities during the financial year ending 31 December 2017 (if any). - 7.
+Approving dealing with related parties for the financial year ending 31 December 2017. - 8.
+Approving discounting the sum of KD 1,000,000 from the profit of the financial year ending 31 December 2017 and to be added to the Special voluntary reserve. - 9.
+Approving the proposal of distributing cash Dividends of KD 7,000,000 to the Shareholders at 35% of the paid up capital i.e. thirty five fils per share, for the Shareholders of the Company as of the end of maturity day which is corresponding to Tuesday 10/4/2018, to be distributed for the Shareholders entitled thereto, as from Thursday corresponding to 19/4/2018. - 10.
+Approving the proposal of the Board of Directors for distributing KD 366,300 a remuneration to the Members of the Board of Directors for the financial year ending 31 December 2017. - 11.
+Authorizing the Board of Directors to purchase or sell shares of the Company at a percentage not exceeding 10% of the total number of the Company's shares, according to the articles of Law No. 7 for the year 2010 and its implementing regulations and amendments. - 12.
+Approval of apportioning an amount up to 1% (One Percent) of the profit for the financial year ending 31 December 2017 for Social Responsibility for the financial year ending 31 December 2018. - 13.
+Releasing the Members of the Board of Directors of all matters relevant to their actions for the financial year ending 31 December 2017. - 14.
+Appointing or re-appointment of Auditors from the list of auditors approved by Capital Markets Authority (CMA), taking into consideration the compulsory replacement term of auditors for the financial year ending 31 December 2018, and Authorizing the Board of Directors to determine their remuneration.